 When someone with a child from a previous marriage gets married to a new spouse, each person involved must go through a transition period in which the step parent gets acclimated to their new role.
-During this period, it may be difficult for the child or even the parent to accept their new spouse as an important part of their child’s life and the parent may say or do things to remind their new spouse that they are not the parent.
+During this period, it may be difficult for the child or even the parent to accept their new spouse as an important part of their child’s life.
+The parent may also say or do things to remind their new spouse they are not the parent.
 However, it is important for the parent to make their spouse feel like a welcome part of both theirs and their child’s lives.

 The best way for a parent to establish this relationship with their new spouse and children is to openly communicate with the spouse about their role as a step parent.
 If a parent and their spouse are having trouble communicating, a family therapist can help them confront the issue to better establish their roles.

-The attorneys at Allen Gabe Law, P.C. have expertise in matters dealing with family law and can provide legal assistance for divorces, child custody, domestic violence, alimony support, and pre and post nuptial agreements among other areas concerning family law.
+The attorneys at Allen Gabe Law, P.C. have expertise in matters dealing with family law and can provide legal assistance for divorces, child custody, domestic violence, alimony support, and pre- and post-nuptial agreements among other areas concerning family law.
 We are dedicated to handling each family law case with the utmost sensitivity and ensuring the best possible outcome especially when children are involved.
-Contact Allen Gabe Law, P.C. for legal guidance concerning family law.